mappite/aGotino/README.md

 ### Features

 - tracking - move Right Ascension at sidereal speed, 1x
-- two buttons remote to cycle among forward and backward speeds (8x) on RA&Dec
+- two buttons to cycle among forward and backward speeds (8x) on RA&Dec
+  - press both for 1sec to change side of pier (default West, see below).
 - listen on serial port for basic LX200 commands
 - listen on serial port for aGotino commands
   - 248 bright stars + Messier Objects in memory (pending to add more)